GEICO-Creative-Services/Ceros-Code/README.md

 ```
-This code should be inserted into hosted HTML pages.
+This code should be inserted into hosted HTML pages (the empty shell for IT).
 ```

 ### ZIP Code Form